tytydraco/yessleep/out/I_read_stories_on_a_website_for_furry_fiction_Theres_one_author_who_always_breaks_the_rules.md

 **Jack wants to connect with you on Skype**

-The profile picture was of a cute cartoon rabbit, with rosy whiskered cheeks and sparkled eyes.
+The profile picture was a cute cartoon rabbit, with rosy whiskered cheeks and sparkling eyes.
 I stared at the screen in disbelief, my heart racing.

 Another line appeared on the post.